Skip to content

 • train the fellow in treating and managing geriatric patients across the continuum with a deep understanding of geriatric principles;

-• teach the science of aging and longevity, comprehensive multi-domain geriatric assessment, principles of rehabilitation, psycho-social supports, nutrition, etiquette of geriatric pharmacology, geriatric psychiatry and ethics in a culturally centered way;
+• teach the science of aging and longevity, comprehensive multi-domain geriatric assessment, principles of rehabilitation, psycho-social supports, nutrition, etiquette of geriatric pharmacology, geriatric psychiatry and ethics in a patient centered way;

 • teach the basics of research methodologies and the wider impact of aging in communities and its interface with the economics of medicine; and